 I was put off by this idea origianlly – thinking it was more of a status symbol than a trend.
 A second kitchen off the kitchen??
 We’re going there?
 Two fridges for everyone?
 But then I considered how practical this space could work within lots of thoughtfully considered budgets.

 A butler’s pantry isn’t necessarily a second kitchen and a status symbol.
 It can be a functional room or closet that allows the kitchen, which is often open to other areas, to remain clean and tidy.
 Similar to the mud room, which can work hard in all kinds of spaces and budgets- even a small prep room off your kitchen provides a functional spot to house essentials.

 This could be as simple as a nook directly off the kitchen that doubles as your pantry with extra counter space.
 The idea is to have a house keeping closet within the kitchen, with space for utilitarian essentials and small kitchen appliances kept convenient but out of sight!

 Or a scullery could be a whole elaborate large room, offering a second sink, a full fridge and some cabinetry for bulky appliances or other space hogging items.
 Lots of people keep a second fridge or freezer in the garage- the prep room expands on that idea but keeps it all neatly off the kitchen.

 4. Countertop Materials

-Trends in the kitchen through out 2021 will still see lots of beautiful marble, as there are plenty who truly do not mind the wear.
+Trends in the kitchen through out 2021 will still see lots of beautiful marble, as there are plenty who truly do not mind the patina.
 Oftentimes kitchen specialists do not recommend using this stone, but it continues to be highly sought after.